-Mr Speaker, in 2009 we inherited an education system that was entrenching the social inequalities of apartheid.

-The number of underperforming schools in the province had increased from 36 in 2006 to 85 in 2009.
-The matric pass rate was at an all-time low.
+Mr Speaker, in 2009 we inherited an education system that was entrenching the social the province had increased from 36 in 2006 to 85 in 2009 under your watch.
+The matric pass rate was at an all-time low in this province.
+As Dr Mamphela Ramphele said, "You took a bad education system and made it worse."
+[Interjections.]